kmx/pdl-io-csv/README.md

 - header

     Arrayref with values that will be printed as the first CSV line.
+Or `'auto'` value which means that column names are taken from $pdl->hdr->{col\_name}.

 - bad2empty